Posted on November 28th 2018

 As you will probably piece together, especially given the amount of information our maid Emily has about the spirit world, there is a third ghost in our house: Emily herself.
 But she's perfectly happy being in the house as our ghostly maid.
 You can also date her.
 This game is kinky that way.
 We did date her, cause we're kinky that way too.
 When we talked to her at one point she said that she was almost done cleaning the house, and then she would be able to offer us other services.
 Wow, this game.

 In the ghost town of Deadtree, we find Roland again, dressed in white robes and ranting about cows.
-He's joined a strange cow-based religion, worshipping Beelzebeef.
-Note that a cow idol was in The Sims 2 on DS too, but in that game, it had little point beyond just being there and being weird.
+He's joined a strange cow-based religion, known as the Kine Society, and is worshipping Beelzebeef.
+Note that a cow idol was a plotpoint in The Sims 2 on DS too, but in that game, it had not much of a purpose beyond just being there and being weird.
 But in The Sims 2 on PSP, this version of the cow cult gets an entire storyline.

 We really appreciate how Maxis managed to write a silly cult, but also to not just make it be lol, they worship the cow statue, moo, moo, like it was in The Sims 2 DS.
 They actually explored what are the values and reasoning of this religion.
 For instance, a cow follows the cow in front of it, because the cow is obedient, and so the cult values obedience.
 The cow always looks forward to the future, because the road behind is covered in manure and not worth troubling over anymore.
 It's so silly, but also reasonable.
 Their tenets are like real proverbs.
 These people see the positive in the cow, and they want to emulate these positive virtues in their own lives.
 Granted, they've gone too far, but we can see how this religion started and built up a following.
 It's not just, lol, stupid religious sheeple, harhar.
 No, this is an intelligent take on a cult.
 Even as they do ritual farting.